 - ½ t salt

-- Using a stand mixer or a handheld electric mixer, cream together the butter and sugar for 3-5 minutes, or until light & fluffy and pale yellow in color (I used my Kitchenaid stand mixer and it took a few minutes on medium speed)
+Using a stand mixer or handheld mixer, cream together the butter and sugar for 3-5 minutes, or until light & fluffy and pale yellow in color (I used my Kitchenaid stand mixer and it took a few minutes on medium speed)

-- Scoop the batter into the cupcake pan using a standard size ice cream scooper and bake for 16-18 minutes, or until a toothpick comes out clean. (mine took 17 minutes)
+Scoop the batter into the cupcake pan, filling the liners about ⅔ full, using a standard size ice cream scooper and bake for 16-18 minutes, or until a toothpick comes out clean. (mine took 17 minutes)

 Transfer the pan to a wire rack to cool completely.

 Combine the milk, confectioners’ sugar, butter, vanilla, and salt at high speed until light and airy, approximately 3-5 minutes.

 Slowly add the melted and cooled chocolate until well incorporated.

 Once cooled, frost cupcakes with delicious milk chocolate frosting.
 You can either spread the frosting on with a mini spatula or knife or pipe the frosting.

 Source: The Cupcake Diaries